sevance37/CarND-Traffic-Sign-Classifier/writeup.md

 ### Further Research
-* From reading papers on the project, the better models are build using the HOG (Histograms of Oriented Gradients) features of the images.
+* From reading papers on the project, the better models are built using the HOG (Histograms of Oriented Gradients) features of the images.
 * Higher resolution, more images, and a different type of convoluational neural network should also be researched.